School-based Occupational Therapy is simply defined as therapy services practiced in a learning environment/school.

-- It is less disruptive for the student as (s)he just seems to flow with their normal routines.
+- It is less disruptive for the student as (s)he just seems to flow with their everyday routines.

-- Both the occupational therapist and the teaching team gain a better understanding of the child and a great collaboration is forged.
+- The occupational therapist and the teaching team gain a better understanding of the child, and a great collaboration is forged.

-- It creates an opportunity for peer learning and modelling.
+- It creates an opportunity for peer learning and modeling.

 Adaptation/Modification of School Environments

-A School Based Occupational Therapist is able to assess and make recommendation for adaptations and modifications of the school environment to help students access good education just like the others.
-This is truly important for the special needs students since it promotes inclusion.
+A School-Based Occupational Therapist can recommend adaptations and modifications of the school environment to help students access good education like others.
+This is truly important for special needs students since it promotes inclusion.

 Such adaptations include:

-- Advising the school team on where to position an ergonomically child friendly working area.
+- Advise the school team on where to position an ergonomic, child-friendly working area.

 - Designing and setting up Sensory pathways.
 These can be located in the hallways or play areas; the Sensory pathways allow the students to perform sensory circuits.
-The sensory circuits have immense benefits to all students.
+Sensory circuits have immense benefits for all students.

 - Designing and setting up Motor labs.
-A motor lab is a space designed to enable children develop their fine motor and gross motor skills.
+A motor lab is a space to enable children to develop their fine and gross motor skills.